Farmington community in mourning after deadly shooting

 FARMINGTON, N.M.
-(KRQE) – On Monday, Farmington experienced, what many are calling, a tragedy.
-A shooting left four people dead, including the suspect, and wounded several others.
+(KRQE) – On Monday, Farmington experienced what many are calling a tragedy.
+A shooting left four people dead, including the suspect, and left several others wounded.

 Farmington Police Chief Steve Hebbe described the shooting as “horrific” in a video update.

-Officials said before the suspect was killed by police, three people were killed and six others were injured, including two officers.
+Prior to the suspect being killed, three civilians were killed, and six others were injured, including two officers.

 In honor of the victims and their families, a vigil was held outside Hills Church.